tldr-pages/tldr/pages/linux/loginctl.md

 `loginctl list-sessions`

-- Print all the properties of a specific session:
+- Print all properties of a specific session:

 `loginctl show-session {{sessionId}} --all`